ngbalarezo/The-Elder-Rolls-V-Ryerim/README.md

-# The-Elder-Rolls-V-Ryerim-
+# The Elder Rolls V: Ryerim
-Text-based adventure RPG spoof of The Elder Scrolls V: Skyrim where everything is bread.
+Text-based RPG adventure spoof of 'The Elder Scrolls V: Skyrim' where everything is bread.
+This game is written for, and playable in MatLab.